softwarelanguageslab/maf/README.md

 val machine = new ModAnalysis(prog) with BigStepSemantics
                                     with StandardSchemeModFSemantics
                                     with FullArgumentSensitivity
   with TypePropagationDomain
-machine.analyze()
+machine.analyze(<timeout>)
 ```

-The `analyze` function can take an optional parameter to specify a timeout, which is obtained from a Java Duration
+The `analyze` function takes a parameter to specify a timeout, which is obtained from a Java Duration
-like `Timeout.start(duration)`.
-The analysis will stop approximately when the timeout has been reached, that is,
+like `Timeout.start(<duration>)`.
+The analysis will stop approximately when the timeout has been reached, that is, the
-the analysis may be run a bit longer than is specified by the timeout, but never shorter unless it finishes.
+analysis may be run a bit longer than is specified by the timeout, but never shorter unless it finishes.
+When no timeout
+is wanted, the argument `Timeout.none` can be supplied, which lets the analysis run until termination.

 Currently, no explicit result is returned by the analysis.
-Rather, information can be retrieved by fields of the machine,
+Rather, information can be retrieved by fields of the
-such as the final store and dependencies between components.
+machine, such as the final store and dependencies between components.

 # Running the test suite
 This repository is monitored by a CI-system.
 Upon every push and pull request to this repository, the test suite is run on a specific subset of benchmark programs (MAF tests on action).